-• For safety reasons, the wiper blades should be changed once or twice a year.
+- Clean the windscreen wiper blades and all windows regularly. - The wiper blades should be changed once or twice a year.

-• Damaged or dirty windscreen wipers could scratch the windscreen.

-• Never use fuel, nail varnish remover, paint thinner or similar products to clean the windows.
-This could damage the windscreen wiper blades.
+- A damaged or dirty window wiper could scratch the rear window. - Never use fuel, nail varnish remover, paint thinner or similar products to clean the window. - · Never move the windscreen wiper by hand.

-• Never move the windscreen wiper or windscreen wiper arm manually.
 This could cause damage.